RaspberryPiFoundation/scratch-curriculum/en-GB/username-generator/index.md

 ## Save your project { .save }

-# Step 2: Saving Your Favourite Usernams { .activity }
+# Step 2: Saving Your Favourite Usernames { .activity }

 You probably want to consider a few different usernames.
 Let’s add usernames that you like to a list.